squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

 :octicons-beaker-24: Experimental ·
 [:octicons-heart-fill-24:{: .tx-heart } Insiders only][8]{: .tx-insiders }

-When _search suggestions_ are activated, the search will display the likeliest completion for the last word, saving the user many key strokes by accepting the suggestion with ++arrow-right++
+When _search suggestions_ are enabled, the search will display the likeliest completion for the last word, saving the user many key strokes by accepting the suggestion with ++arrow-right++